-Data from CRU’s Global Carbon Emissions Service shows the average intensity of CO2 emissions from Indian aluminium production is 48% higher than the global average.
+Data from CRU’s Emissions Analysis Tool shows the average intensity of CO2 emissions from Indian aluminium production is 48% higher than the global average.
 This is unsurprising as a significant proportion of India’s power production is coal-based.

 Indeed, India’s environmental and developmental context is visible in the country’s power mix.
 For example, hydropower, which globally reduces carbon emissions in aluminium production, is a power source which brings its own share of problems in India.
 And while India does not have a carbon tax as defined in the rest of the world, there are other ways in which India does tax carbon in coal.